The way we have to deal with it is to put us in the place of whoever visits our pages, and demand that said protection of our privacy be met.

 We now turn to the most practical part.

-I know you think that it doesn’t matter what you put on this specific page on your website, because nobody reads it.
+We know you think that it doesn’t matter what you put on this specific page on your website because nobody reads it.

 But there is the double side of the coin.

-Obviously I can’t tell you exactly what to put, because it depends on your page and what you have on it in relation to the personal data of your visits or users, but I can tell you which elements you should mention yes or yes, so that you have backs covered.
+Obviously, we can’t tell you exactly what to put, because it depends on your page and what you have on it in relation to the personal data of your visits or users, but we can tell you which elements you should mention so that you have backs covered.

 - Say what data you are collecting.

-- Say where on the web this data is collected.
+- Also, say from where on the web this data is collected.